Walczakstud/PhoneJar/README.md

 # PhoneJar
-Navigate into the phone jar repository above this to see phone jar files.
+Navigate into the phone jar folder to see phone jar files.